microsoft/VSProjectSystem/doc/extensibility/reference_manager.md

 Define new class

 - Implements `IVsReferenceManagerUserAsync`
-- tagged with the `ExportIVsReferenceManagerUserAsync` attribute
+- Tagged with the `ExportIVsReferenceManagerUserAsync` attribute